Applications will become available online on October 1st at utschools.ca/admissions

 No. Applicants are admitted to UTS solely on the basis of their own merit.

-The 2017-18 tuition fee is $25,350, which includes course fees, cost of leadership and outdoor education program, and a student activity fee).
-New students must also pay an enrollment fee, which was $2,500 in 2017.
+The 2018-19 tuition fee is $26,050, which includes course fees, cost of leadership and outdoor education program, and a student activity fee.
+New students must also pay an enrollment fee of $5500.
 Additional costs including texts, supplies, class field trips, etc. can range from $300-600 depending upon the grade.
 All overnight trips that are not covered by tuition and student activity fees are optional.
 Participation in an athletic team or other team (e.g. chess) will not generally incur additional costs.

-Yes, UTS has one of the largest financial assistance programs among independent schools in Canada.
-UTS awards approximately $1.2 million in financial assistance to approximately 20% of our students, from 5% to 100% of the tuition.
+Yes.
+UTS has one of the largest financial assistance programs among independent schools in Canada.
+UTS awards approximately $1.2 million in financial assistance to approximately 20% of our students, from 5% - 100% of the tuition.

 Stage 1 results are based on candidates' SSAT scores, report cards, teacher recommendation form(s) (only for Grades 9, 10, 11) and the completed application.

 Yes, there is a fee of $132 USD that is paid directly to SSAT.
-For families with limited financial resources, a fee waiver for the SSAT test and the preparation materials can be requested by contacting our Admissions Office, Kristine Maitland at 416-946-7995 or email@example.com.
+For families with limited financial resources, a fee waiver for the SSAT test and the preparation materials can be requested by contacting our Nandita Bajaj, Head of Admissions at firstname.lastname@example.org.